-A while back, when I was a little kid and the world was new, I painted the walls in my parent’s home with a marker.
+A while back, when I was a little kid and the world was new, I painted the walls and the carpet in my parent’s home with a marker.
 Lost in the fever of creation, it seemed like the grandest thing in the world and I could almost hear the ovating crowds cheering for my unsurpassed creativity.
 One hour later, I wished for the whole thing to magically disappear, thinking about how complicated painting and carpet cleaning will be.
 When it didn’t I started thinking of ways how to explain what happened to my parents.
 There was no one else to blame, and, I was honest to a fault.
 I didn’t work up the courage to tell them before they could witness my creation firsthand.
 As you can imagine, I got admonished, over and over again, but the worst offense in my parent’s eyes was not taking personal responsibility for my actions right away.

 Assuming responsibility means to accept the fact that you might be the cause for one or more outcomes, no matter if those outcomes are desirable or not.
 As with any kind of assumption, you have to analyze all the facts very carefully before drawing any kind of conclusion.